hbctraining/Peak_analysis_workshop/README.md

 * [Self-learning]()

 ### Description
-This repository has teaching materials for a hands-on **Peak Analysis** workshop.
+This repository has teaching materials for a hands-on **Introduction to Peak Analysis** workshop.
 This workshop will use the R statistical programming environment to evaluate files generated from peak calling of ChIP-seq (and related approaches i.e. CUT&RUN and ATAC-seq) data.
 We will provide participants with a suite of tools and a basic workflow beginning with quality metrics through to annotation and visualization.
 This workshop will introduce participants to:

 * File formats for peak data
 * Approaches to check peak quality and reproducibility across replicates